-The end of financial year is nigh, which imposes a number of responsibilities on businesses.
-Wrapping up accounts for the end of Financial Year can be messy, with many reports to be generated and deadlines to meet.
-With all of this in mind, it is important not to forget your employees.
+The end of financial year is upon us, which imposes quite a few business responsibilities.
+Wrapping up the accounts for end of Financial Year can be a messy task, with lots of reports to generate and deadlines to be met.
+With this in mind, it’s important to not forget about your employees.

-PAYG payment summaries are due to be issued to all employees by the 14th July and must be lodged with the ATO by the 14th August.
-All records must be kept for a period of 7 years to support declarations made.
-The forms to be lodged with the ATO are:
+PAYG payment summaries are to be issued to employees before 14th July and to be lodged with ATO before 14th August.
+All records must be kept for a minimum period of 7 years to support declarations.
+ATO forms to lodge are:

 • PAYG payment summary statement- (form ID) NAT 3447-02.2014

-Upon and throughout employment, it is vital to ensure that your employees’ details are correct and up-to-date for accurate information sharing with the ATO.
-Details needed comprise of the following:
+Throughout employment, ensure your employees’ details are up to date and correct for accurate information sharing with ATO.
+Details needed:

-• First and Last name including any name changes
+• First and Surname (and any name changes)

-Employers must report their staff’s gross earnings and any tax withheld.
-Further to this, any FBT and RESC payments.
+Employers are to report their employee’s gross earnings and tax withheld.
+Also any FBT and RESC payments.

-• Provision of work car which employee may use for private purposes
+• Provision of work vehicle that the employee also uses for private purposes

-• Loans provided to employees at low or no interest
+• Loans provided to employee at zero or low interest rates

-• Supplementary income for costs of goods unrelated to employment such as health insurance
+• Supplementary income for unrelated employment costs of goods like health insurance

-RESC is any superannuation contribution that does not fall under the compulsory super guarantee.
+RESC (any superannuation contribution that does not fall under the compulsory super guarantee).
 This can include:

 • Salary Sacrifice

-• Any additional amounts (e.g.- bonus amounts) paid into an employee’s superannuation account
+• Additional amounts (eg bonuses) that are paid directly into employee’s superannuation account

-• Any other agreements that exceed the compulsory superannuation guarantee rate of 9.5%
+• Other agreements that are over the compulsory superannuation guarantee rate of 9.5%

-It is important that all payroll is accurate and can be helpful for a trained payroll administrator or bookkeeper to assist with regular processing.
-This can be a crucial aspect of accurate reporting at the end of financial year.
+It’s important that payroll information is accurate and it can be helpful to have a bookkeeper or payroll administrator to assist you with the regular processing.
+It is a crucial aspect to ensure accurate reports for end of financial year.